HarishN99/MechaCar_Statistical_Analysis-/README.md

 - Is the slope of the linear model considered to be zero?
 Why or why not?
 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+THe linear regression summary shows that the dataset fits within normal parameters
+- R-squared is around 70% which means abot 7-% of the variablity of (DV) is explained using this linear model.
+- p-value is much lower than a significance level of 0.005, safe to reject the null hypothesis

 <hr>